hpe-dev-incubator/hpe-dev-portal/content/blog/set-up-load-balancer-with-metallb-in-hpe-greenlake-for-private-cloud-enterprise.md

   - HPE GreenLake for Private Cloud Enterprise
   - HPE GreenLake for Containers
 ---
-This blog post describes how to set up the load balancer using [MetalLB](https://metallb.universe.tf/) for a K8s cluster in [HPE GreenLake for Private Cloud Enterprise](https://www.hpe.com/us/en/greenlake/private-cloud-enterprise.html).
-It allows customers to configure load balancing services for their workloads deployed in the K8s clusters.
+This blog post describes how to set up the load balancer using [MetalLB](https://metallb.universe.tf/) for a Kubernetes (K8s) cluster in [HPE GreenLake for Private Cloud Enterprise](https://www.hpe.com/us/en/greenlake/private-cloud-enterprise.html).
+It allows customers to configure load balancing services for their workloads deployed in K8s clusters.

 ### Overview

-In [HPE GreenLake for Private Cloud Enterprise: Containers](https://www.hpe.com/us/en/greenlake/containers.html), customers can create services with the type of *NodePort* for their workloads deployed in K8s clusters using the label *hpecp.hpe.com/hpecp-internal-gateway=true*.
+Using [HPE GreenLake for Private Cloud Enterprise: Containers](https://www.hpe.com/us/en/greenlake/containers.html), customers can create services with the type of *NodePort* for their workloads deployed in K8s clusters using the label *hpecp.hpe.com/hpecp-internal-gateway=true*.
 The services will be automatically exposed to a container platform gateway host with assigned ports.
 The deployed workloads will become accessible externally using the gateway host name and the assigned ports as access URLs.

-Different from various public cloud providers, such as *GCP*, *AWS* and *Microsoft Azure*, HPE GreenLake for Containers doesn’t support network load balancers.
-When you create services with the type of *LoadBalancer*, they will remain in the *'pending'* state indefinitely when created.
-This blog post will show you how to use MetalLB to provide load balancing services for K8s clusters in HPE GreenLake for Containers.
+Different from various public cloud providers, such as *GCP*, *AWS* and *Microsoft Azure*, HPE GreenLake for Private Cloud Enterprise doesn’t support network load balancers by default.
+As cluster administrators, after you create K8s cluster, you can integrate cluster with any load balancers in place to support K8s services of type *LoadBalancer*.
+This blog post will show you how to use MetalLB to provide load balancing services for K8s clusters in HPE GreenLake for Private Cloud Enterprise.
 It provides customers with the flexibility to configure custom load balancers for their deployed workloads in HPE GreenLake for Private Cloud Enterprise.

 ### Prerequisites

-Before starting, make sure you have the following requirements:
+Before starting, make sure you meet the following requirements:

 * A K8s cluster, being provisioned in HPE GreenLake for Private Cloud Enterprise
 * The kubectl CLI tool, together with the kubeconfig file for accessing the K8s cluster